wlmoi/Ultrasonic-Web-Interface/README.md

 The `ultrasonic_sensor.ino` file contains the Arduino code that reads distance data from an ultrasonic sensor and sends it over the serial port.

-### 2. Node.js Server
+### 2. Frontend Code

+The `frontend` directory contains the HTML, JavaScript, and CSS files for the web interface.

+### 3. Backend Code

-The `index.js` file is a Node.js server that reads the sensor data from the serial port and serves it to a web page.
+The `server` directory contains the Node.js server that reads data from the Arduino and provides it to the frontend via an API.

+### 4. Vercel Deployment

+- The frontend is configured to be deployed on Vercel, serving the HTML file from the `frontend` directory.

-### 3. Getting Started
+### 5. Getting Started

 #### Arduino